 - plagiarism of authorship – where a person claims to be the author of an entire piece of work (e.g an article, an essay, a book, a musical composition) fully or substantially authored by another.
 Examples include when a student submits as their own work an essay written by someone else (such as a friend or someone who has been paid to write it).
 Translating an article from another language and publishing it under one’s name, as if one had written it, is plagiarism of authorship but not word-for-word plagiarism.

 - fabrication - the falsification or invention of any information or citation in an assessment.

 To read the University’s policy on plagiarism click here.

-If you feel you do not understand the material in the units you are studying, the University strongly encourages you to ask your lecturer, or the International Officer, or the International Student Liaison for assistance as soon as possible.
+If you feel you do not understand the material in the units you are studying, the University strongly encourages you to ask your lecturer, or the International Officer, or the Student Connect Officer for assistance as soon as possible.
 It is very important that you ask for assistance as soon as you feel you are experiencing difficulties – do not wait until the end of the semester.
 Your lecturers and the staff in your School may be able to suggest further tutoring, or a mentor, or attendance at study skills workshops, or some other form of assistance.

 If, unfortunately, you do not pass your units at a satisfactory level for two consecutive semesters then the University may be obliged to terminate your enrolment at the University.
 The University is also obliged to report this to the Department of Immigration and Citizenship (DIAC).
 DIAC will expect you to attend an interview within 28 days to explain the situation.
 DIAC will then decide whether you must return to your home country.
 If this is decided by DIAC they will then impose a 3 year exclusion period during which time you will be unable to return to study in Australia.